Exceptional regions of the 2HDM parameter space: The Higgs alignment limit

-If $s_{2\beta}\neq 0$ then \eq{why30} is also satisfied if $m_{12}^2=0$ and $m_{11}^2=m_{22}^2$.
+If $s_{2\beta}\neq 0$ then \eq{why30} is automatically satisfied if $m_{12}^2=0$ and $m_{11}^2=m_{22}^2$.
 Consulting the results of Table~\ref{tab:class}, it follows that exact Higgs alignment is automatically implemented if the 2HDM scalar potential respects one of the following symmetries: $\mathbb{Z}_2\otimes\Pi_2$, U(1)$\otimes\Pi_2$, SO(3), GCP2, or GCP3.
-Of course, given that GCP2 is equivalent to $\mathbb{Z}_2\otimes\Pi_2$ in a different scalar field basis and GCP3 is equivalent to U(1)$\otimes\Pi_2$ in a different scalar field basis, it follows that there are three inequivalent symmetries of the 2HDM scalar potential beyond the IDM that yield exact Higgs alignment.\footnote{In Refs.~\cite{Dev:2014yca,Dev:2017org}, Higgs alignment enforced by a symmetry is called ``natural'' if $Z_6=0$ is achieved independently of the value of~$\beta$.
-This extra condition eliminates the $\mathbb{Z}_2\otimes\Pi_2$, GCP2 and $\ug\otimes\Pi_2$-symmetric scalar potentials from the list of potentials that exhibit a ``natural'' Higgs alignment.
-In Refs.~\cite{Dev:2014yca,Dev:2017org}, the maximal symmetry groups associated with the GCP3 and SO(3)-symmetric scalar potentials, which do exhibit a ``natural'' Higgs alignment, are identified as $\mathbb{Z}_2 \otimes{\rm O}(2)\otimes{\rm O}(2)$ and O(3)$ \otimes $O(2), respectively.
-In addition, if the U(1)$_{\rm Y}$ hypercharge gauge coupling $g^\prime=0$ in the gauge covariant kinetic terms of the scalar fields, then an SO(3)-symmetric scalar potential with $\lambda_4=\lambda_5=0$ (cf.~Table~\ref{tab:cust}) yields an SO(5)-symmetric scalar Lagrangian that also exhibits a ``natural'' Higgs alignment. } What is common to these three inequivalent symmetries is that they all reside in the ERPS.
+Of course, given that GCP2 is equivalent to $\mathbb{Z}_2\otimes\Pi_2$ in a different scalar field basis and GCP3 is equivalent to U(1)$\otimes\Pi_2$ in a different scalar field basis, it follows that there are three inequivalent symmetries of the 2HDM scalar potential beyond the IDM that yield exact Higgs alignment.
+What is common to these three inequivalent symmetries is that they all reside in the ERPS.